 The fleet flies the British flag, but all ships are registered in Bermuda to allow for weddings at sea which are conducted by the captain and are extremely popular.

-The line new-build announced in May 2011, which will be the biggest ship in the fleet is going to be essentially identical to the new Royal Princess
+The line new-build - Britannia, arrived in 2015 and is currently the biggest ship in the fleet.
+It is identical to the new Royal Princess.

 Most of these ships favor having small but multiple dining rooms rather than larger singular ones.
 The idea is to preserve a more indivualized service, like a premium ship, rather than a mainstream cruise line.Cabins